-- The size of the meeting/event for example, whether it is a professional congress lasting for several days - Participants for example if participants are such that also the industry should be represented as a natural part of the Norwegian healthcare service. - The size of the financial contribution, for example where the financial contribution by the industry is insignificant compared to the total budget
+- The size of the meeting/event for example, whether it is a professional congress lasting for several days - Participants for example if participants are such that also the industry should be represented as a natural part of the Norwegian healthcare service.

-Professional activities - for example where the professional activity by the industry is limited compared to the total program
+- The size of the financial contribution, for example where the financial contribution by the industry is insignificant compared to the total budget - Professional activities for example where the professional activity by the industry is limited compared to the total program

 In every scenario, it needs to clearly state in every relevant area, including the program and website, that social activities are covered by the participants and in no way facilitated or financed by the industry.
+It is recommended that the member companies refrain from participation in social activities.